 Shakespeare had to work within far stricter constraints to tell a story that we do today.
-With theatrical technology and filmmaking, we have a thousand resources other than words to make our audience feel, think or do something.
+With theatrical technology and filmmaking, we have countless resources other than words to make our audience feel, think or do something.
 Shakespeare only had words.
-Words needed create suspense, depict relationships, paint images into the imaginations of the audience and move them emotionally.
-Shakespeare bemoans this restriction through his Chorus in Henry the Fifth, who tell us:
+Words needed to create suspense, depict relationships, paint images into the imaginations of the audience and move them emotionally.
+Shakespeare actually bemoans this restriction through his Chorus in Henry the Fifth, who tell us:

 O for a Muse of fire, that would ascend